How to sew piping for a flawless finish?

 How to make your piping?

-If you can't find piping to match your fabric, make it yourself!
+If you can't find piping that matches your fabric, make it yourself !
 Here are the steps to follow.

 Cut the bias